 Getting them to that stage quickly requires working with multisyllabic words from the first lesson.
 Many learners have decided they can read little words but not big ones and it’s essential to build confidence in this area before attacking the more complex code.
 When a discouraged adult spells fantastic in the first lesson it’s a milestone event!

-Error 5: Alan Wells, the former head of the old Basic Skills Agency said the following:
+Possible error 5: Alan Wells, the former head of the old Basic Skills Agency was quoted in a Guardian article:

 “For adults, who have far more problems than young children, I doubt whether phonics are going to work.
 They have a wide range of problems, from spelling to poor comprehension.”